 EPA-certified woodstoves burn cleaner, saving you fuel and keeping the air cleaner.
 For example, a cleaner burning woodstove emits 2-7 grams of particulate matter in one hour.
 An older woodstove emits 30-50 grams in an hour.
 EPA recommends that you have your woodstove installed by a certified technician to ensure proper safety and performance.

-Once your certified stove is properly installed, building an effective fire requires good firewood (using the right wood in the right amount) and good fire-building practices.
+Building an effective fire requires good firewood and good fire-building practices.
 The following practical steps will help you obtain the best efficiency from your woodstove:

 - Season wood outdoors through the hot, dry summer for at least six months before burning it.
 Properly seasoned wood is darker, has cracks in the end grain and sounds hollow when smacked against another piece of wood.